aaBadri/regression-models/README.md

-# all-regression-models
+# Regression Models
-All regression models and optimization algorithms for minimizing the cost functions will be implemented in this repository gradually.
+All famous regression models and cost function optimization algorithms will be implemented in this repository gradually.
 ### TODO:
 ## Regressions
 - [ ] Linear